 When used recreationally, dextromethorphan may produce different effects depending on how much was taken.
 For instance, in small doses, it may produce a pleasant “high,” as well as psychedelic and mild stimulating effects, while in higher doses, a kind of dissociation from the self may occur.
-In even larger doses, sensory perceptions are altered and full-blown psychosis may occur, the journal Primary Psychiatryreports.
+In even larger doses, sensory perceptions are altered and full-blown psychosis may occur, the journal Primary Psychiatry reports.
 DXM may mimic the dissociative drug PCP (phencyclidine) when taken in large amounts.

 Signs of DXM intoxication may include:

-Abusing a drug like DXM makes changes in the way the brain feels pleasure by temporarily increasing the amount of the neurotransmitter dopamine along the central nervous system.
+Abusing a drug like DXM changes the way the brain feels pleasure by temporarily increasing the amount of the neurotransmitter dopamine along the central nervous system.
 DXM may also increase blood pressure and heart rate.
 These changes may be particularly alarming in young people, as the regions of the brain that are involved in reward processing, willpower, emotional regulation, and decision-making abilities may be negatively impacted by DXM abuse before these parts of the brain are fully developed.

 The National Survey on Drug Use and Health (NSDUH) reports that a greater percentage of adults aged 18 and older who battle illicit drug or alcohol abuse or dependency began abusing a substance, such as alcohol or marijuana, prior to age 15 than those who were aged 18 or older before abusing substances.
 Abusing DXM even once can have negative side effects, and abusing it more often creates numerous risk factors.

-Potentially two of the biggest concerns of DXM abuse are the risk for a life-threatening overdose and the development of an addiction to the drug.
+Potentially 2 of the biggest concerns of DXM abuse are the risk for a life-threatening overdose and the development of an addiction to the drug.
 An overdose occurs when levels of the drug reach toxic amounts in the bloodstream, and the body can no longer metabolize it, which may result in serious health problems or even death.
 Symptoms of a DXM overdose include:

 The National Capital Poison Center (NCPC) reports that DXM abuse results in around 6,000 emergency department visits each year, and half of these visits are for individuals between the ages of 12 and 25 years old.

+Once a level of physical stabilization has been reached, the psychological aspects of addiction and substance abuse can be identified and addressed.
 Treatment for DXM abuse or addiction may be either residential or outpatient.
 Since no two people will experience addiction in exactly the same way, what works for one person may not be as effective for someone else.
 For example, an individual who is not dependent on DXM and who has a strong support system at home may do well in outpatient treatment while someone else may benefit from the more comprehensive nature of residential treatment.

 Both outpatient and residential substance abuse treatment are likely to include group and individual therapy sessions, counseling, support group meetings, educational opportunities, life skills training, and alternative or holistic treatments.
 Behavioral therapies work to understand the causes of substance abuse and help a person make positive changes for a sustained recovery.
-Peer groups and 12-Step programs often provide a supportive network that can extend throughout recovery.
+Peer groups and 12-step programs often provide a supportive network that can extend throughout recovery.
 There are several options for treating DXM abuse and/or addiction, and trained professionals can help families and loved ones choose the optimal level of care for a healthy and happy future.